Anneville (Ulvenhout)

 Anneville is an estate in Ulvenhout in the Dutch province of North Brabant.
 It is located just south of the city of Breda.
 It is a small country estate, best known for being the temporary residence of Queen Wilhelmina of the Netherlands when she first returned to the Netherlands near the end of World War II.

-Anneville lies in the municipality of Alphen-Chaam in southern Netherlands.

 History

 Anneville was founded by the famous Dutch archeologist and historian Prosper Cuypers van Velthoven, who built his country estate there in the neighborhood of Geersbroek south of Breda and just southeast of Ulvenhout.
 The estate was named after his wife, Anna van Velthoven.
 The land was originally a group of ten small farms, which were purchased by Velthoven over a few years, with the first purchase made in 1845.
 The properties were combined to form a suitable estate to surround a large country house.
 Cadastral records indicate a number of small houses and sheds had stood within the current park area.
 Construction on the house commenced in 1851 and was completed in 1852.
 The manor house was designed by architect Antoine Trappeniers.
 Some 40 years later in 1898 a coach house was added to the grounds, built by Prosper Cuypers' son, Edouard van Velthoven.

 After the marriage of his son Edouard in 1862, Prosper Cuypers and his wife moved out of the house and returned to Brussels.
 He continued his work on history there, while his son and his new wife moved in to the manor house at Anneville.
 For his career recording Belgium history he was awarded the Leopoldsorde in 1868.
 The house continued to be used as a residence for the Velthoven family until the 1920s.
 In the 1930s Anneville was rented out to the Bredase hotelier Coumans, who converted Anneville into a hotel, restaurant and tea house.

 The house lies in the woods of Ulvenhout.
 A row of beeches line the approach to the estate.
 Its driveway curves around a lawn where stone steps rise to a small portico.
 In the back high glass doors open on to a veranda that looks out over gardens and the Brabant countryside.
 Two ponds are surrounded by wide lawns, tall trees, walking paths and clusters of flowering rhododendrons.

 During the German occupation in World War II the estate was requisitioned by the Germans.
 About 1.5 hectares (roughly 4 acres) of the surrounding woods were harvested, and outdoor ovens were set up on the grounds around the coach house.
 These were used to bake bread.
 After the region was liberated in October 1944 the mayor of Ulvenhout claimed the house for Prince Bernhard, who was the acting commander of the Dutch resistance.
 He took residence there 19 November 1944 while he set up his headquarters in nearby Breda.
 He occupied the estate until May 1945, when he vacated the premises for Queen Wilhelmina.